Border control: Biosecurity

 In modern maritime law, biosecurity measures for arriving vessels centre around 'pratique', a licence from border control officials permitting a ship to enter port on assurance from the captain that the vessel is free from contagious disease.
 The clearance granted is commonly referred to as 'free pratique'.
 A ship can signal a request for 'pratique' by flying a solid yellow square-shaped flag.
 This yellow flag is the Q flag in the set of international maritime signal flags.
 In the event that 'free pratique' is not granted, a vessel will be held in quarantine according to biosecurity rules prevailing at the port of entry until a border control officer inspects the vessel.
 During the COVID-19 pandemic, a controversy arose as to who granted pratique to the Ruby Princess.
 A related concept is the 'bill of health', a document issued by officials of a port of departure indicating to the officials of the port of arrival whether it is likely that the ship is carrying a contagious disease, either literally on board as fomites or via its crewmen or passengers.
 As defined in a consul's handbook from 1879:

 Another category of biosecurity measures adopted by border control organisations is mandatory vaccination.
 As a result of the prevalence of Yellow Fever across much of the African continent, a significant portion of countries in the region require arriving passengers to present an International Certificate of Vaccination or Prophylaxis (Carte Jaune) certifying that they have received the Yellow Fever vaccine.
-A variety of other countries require travellers who have visited areas where Yellow Fever is endemic to present a certificate in order to clear border checkpoints as a means of preventing the spread of the disease.
+A variety of other countries require travelers who have visited areas where Yellow Fever is endemic to present a certificate in order to clear border checkpoints as a means of preventing the spread of the disease.
 Prior to the emergence of COVID-19, Yellow Fever was the primary human disease subjected to de facto vaccine passport measures by border control authorities around the world.
 Similar measures are in place with regard to Polio and meningococcal meningitis in regions where those diseases are endemic and countries bordering those regions.
-Prior to the eradication of Smallpox, similar Carte Jaune requirements were in force for that disease around the world.
+Prior to the eradication of smallpox, similar Carte Jaune requirements were in force for that disease around the world.

 As a result of the COVID-19 pandemic, biosecurity measures have become a highly visible aspect of border control across the globe.
-Most notably, quarantine and mandatory COVID-19 vaccination for international travellers.
+Most notably, quarantine and mandatory COVID-19 vaccination for international travelers.
 Together with a decreased willingness to travel, the implementation of biosecurity measures has had a negative economic and social impact on the travel industry.
 Slow travel increased in popularity during the pandemic, with tourists visiting fewer destinations during their trips.